 - Proof of address, such as a bank or utility statement

 It doesn’t need to cost you arm and a leg to send money to Hong Kong.
 Dedicated money transfer services can save you a lot of time and effort – but they come in different shapes and sizes, and serve a variety of purposes.
-With some careful research and a little bit of patience, I’m sure that you will have no trouble finding one that is right for you.
+With some careful research and a little bit of patience, we have no doubt that you’ll find the right one for you.
 However, if you are still stuck for ideas, take a look at our guide on how to send money online.